16 Tips for Saving a Ton of Money on Hotel Rooms

 Request the lowest rate

-Hotel pricing structure tends to include a standard rate, plus lower rates that aren’t typically mentioned unless a customer inquires further.
+Hotel pricing structure tends to include a standard rate, plus lower rates that aren't typically mentioned unless a customer inquires further.
 When booking on the best days of the week for purchasing travel, asking for the lowest rate by phone or in person is often the best way to get the lowest price, one of the habits of people who are great at saving money do.

 Check room types